Amir23156/BottleAsec_Corrected/README.md

 ## PLC network restrictions
 Modbus servers and clients now verify that PLC IP addresses fall within the `PLC_NETWORK_RANGE` defined in `Configs.py`.
 This mitigates unauthorized Modbus connections between PLC1 and PLC2.

+## HMI WiFi bridging protection
+HMIs now check at startup that no WiFi interface is active while a wired connection is up.
+If both are detected, the application aborts to prevent bridging between networks.
+This behaviour can be configured with `HMI_CHECK_WIFI_BRIDGE` in `SimulationConfig`.